Crissium/SilverDict/README.md

 NB: currently the API server is memory-inefficient due to the way `MDictReader` is designed.
 Running the server with eight mid- to large-sized dictionaries consumes ~250 MB of memory.

+## Acknowledgements

+The favicon is the icon for 'Dictionary' from the [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme), licensed under GPLv3.

+This project uses the [Python MDict library](https://bitbucket.org/xwang/mdict-analysis/src/master/) developed by Xiaoqiang Wang.

 ## Similar projects

 I had no idea of these similar projects in the course of development.
 So please take a look at them and choose your favourite:

-- [flask-mdict](https://github.com/liuyug/flask-mdict): it is very similar to mine, but adopts a more GoldenDict-like interface (where definitions of the same entry from different dictionaries are compiled into a single page.)
-This web-app also displays word frequency data.
+- [flask-mdict](https://github.com/liuyug/flask-mdict): it is broadly similar to mine, but adopts a more GoldenDict-like interface (where definitions of the same entry from different dictionaries are compiled into a single page.), and uses an older version of Flask.
 - [mdx-server](https://github.com/ninja33/mdx-server): only one dictionary is accessible at once.
 - [mdict-query](https://github.com/mmjang/mdict-query): another MDict library that uses SQLite to index dictionaries.